AncitaAndrade/Recapify/README.md

 # Recapify

-Front end is developed using ReactJS
+* Front end(Folder - recapifyy) is developed using ReactJS.
-Backend is developed using Python Flask
+* Backend(Folder - Recapify_API) is developed using Python Flask.